kevvarlar/gator/README.md

 ## Usage

-After installation, you can run gator from anywhere:
+After installation, you can run Gator from anywhere:
 ```sh
 gator <command> [arguments...]
 ```

 ## Configuration

-gator uses a JSON config file stored at `~/.gatorconfig.json`:
+Gator uses a JSON config file stored at `~/.gatorconfig.json`:

 ```json
 {